mdrathik/rathik.dev/data/blog/ubuntu-create-mysql-backup-and-telegram-notification.md

 ---
 date: '2023-04-30'
-title: Automate MySQL Backup and Send Them to Telegram on Ubuntu
+title: Automate MySQL Backup on ubuntu and Send Them to Telegram with Notification
 tags: ['ubuntu', 'devops', 'bash', 'mysql']
 summary: You can easily use this code and send notification with backup-file to telegram after create backup.
 draft: false